HL7/US-Core/input/pagecontent/clinical-notes.md

 A method for discovering the types of notes and reports that a server supports is described in the [Determining Server Note Type](#using-expand) section below.

 Note that this guide focuses on exposing existing information, not how systems allow users to capture data.
 The contents of the notes or reports, even using standard LOINC concepts, may vary widely by the health system or location.
 For example, CT Spleen WO contrast (LOINC 30621-7) may include individual sections for history, impressions, conclusions, or just an impressions section.
-In addition, discharge Summaries may have a different facility or regulatory content requirements.
+In addition, discharge Summaries may have different facility or regulatory content requirements.

 #### Search

-The standard FHIR [search] API is used to retrieve clinical notes and reports.
+The standard FHIR [search] API retrieves clinical notes and reports.
 In this guide, the US Core [CapabilityStatement] and the *Quick Start* sections for the US Core Clinical Notes and Diagnostic Report and US Core DocumentReference Profiles define the required search parameters and describe how they are used.

 Common client search scenarios include: